b-klaus/htm_course_2016/draft_detailled_protocol_and_booklet_description.md

 # Short description of the practical

-P12	Data handling and visual exploration of the processed and scored data from P10 (ATC, Flex Lab B)
+P12	Data handling and visual exploration
+(ATC, Flex Lab B)

 Staff: Andrzej Oles, Mike Smith, Bernd Klaus

 Work:
+Using the processed and scored data from P10, you will learn how to
-1. Importing the data into R, the concept of "tidy data", introduction to data handling strategies
+1. import the data into R, apply the concepts of "tidy data", use different data handling strategies
-2. Visual exploration of data using quality control related plots, e.g. heatmaps and PCA plots
+2. visually explore the data using quality control related plots, incl. heatmaps and PCA plots